emmanueld9664/apcsa-freedom-project/entries/entry03.md

 }
 ```
 For example, in this situation imagine our moveSpeed is set to 5.
 Now, when we press either a Horizontal or Vertical input, that value will multiply 5, and our character will move 5 units per second.
-Here is a showcase of movement in my current [prototype](MovementTest).
+There is a showcase of movement in my current prototype, linked below this blog entry on Google Classroom.
+Now that we have finished the basics of movement, we can go into how to animate our Player with the rest of the unused Sprites from our Spliced Sprite Sheet.

+## Movement Work Part 2: Animation Set-Up
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)